devflowinc/trieve/clients/python-sdk/docs/FullTextBoost.md

 # FullTextBoost

-Boost phrase is useful for when you want to boost certain phrases in the fulltext (SPLADE) and BM25 search results.
-I.e. making sure that the listing for AirBNB itself ranks higher than companies who make software for AirBNB hosts by boosting the in-document-frequency of the AirBNB token (AKA word) for its official listing.
+Boost the presence of certain tokens for fulltext (SPLADE) and keyword (BM25) search.
+I.e. boosting title phrases to priortize title matches or making sure that the listing for AirBNB itself ranks higher than companies who make software for AirBNB hosts by boosting the in-document-frequency of the AirBNB token (AKA word) for its official listing.
 Conceptually it multiples the in-document-importance second value in the tuples of the SPLADE or BM25 sparse vector of the chunk_html innerText for all tokens present in the boost phrase by the boost factor like so: (token, in-document-importance) -> (token, in-document-importance*boost_factor).

 ## Properties